thisisalamin/coupon-prompt/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Smart WooCommerce coupon suggestions for cart and checkout—no auto-apply, just helpful prompts.
+Smart WooCommerce coupon suggestions for cart and checkout—no auto-apply, just helpful, secure prompts.

 == Description ==

-Display smart coupon notices on cart/checkout if a valid WooCommerce coupon is available but not applied.
-Optionally show expiry countdowns and more.
-No auto-apply—let your customers choose!
+Display smart coupon notices on the cart and checkout pages if a valid WooCommerce coupon is available but not applied.
+Let your customers see which coupons they can use, what discount they’ll get, and when the offer expires—then let them choose to apply it with a single click.

+**Features:**
+- Suggests eligible WooCommerce coupons on cart and checkout pages
+- Per-coupon toggle: choose which coupons are suggested
+- Shows discount type and amount (e.g., “20% off”, “$5 off”, “$5 off per item”)
+- Optional expiry countdown for each coupon
+- Secure “Apply Now” button with nonce protection
+- Fully translation-ready (.pot file included)
+- No auto-apply: customers choose which coupon to use
+- Compatible with most themes and WooCommerce setups

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/coupon-prompt` directory, or install the plugin through the WordPress plugins screen directly.